22 Oct Posted on Facebook, October 9 to November 7, 2020

 Image above: A windy day at Mummichog Pond.
 For details, see October 13, 2020 (below).

-The second series of Zoe’s daily Facebook posts from Sable Island.
+Series No.2, Zoe’s daily Facebook posts from Sable Island.

 Posted on Facebook, November 7, 2020